Before the mediation session it is a good idea to prepare yourself by understanding what to expect on the day.

 You can have legal or professional representation during the mediation; however this is not a requirement.
 If you do have representation, make sure that they are familiar with your case and that you can afford their charge to attend.

 You should bring all your supporting documentation to the mediation.
-If you have additional documents, other than those already provided to the SBDC, and you plan to refer to these at the mediation session, please provide copies to the SBDC mediation coordinator before your session.
+If you have additional documents, other than those already provided to the SBDC, and you plan to refer to these at the mediation session, please provide copies to the ADR Information and Support Officer before your session.

-If you require a translator to assist you during the mediation session you must advise the mediation coordinator or your case manager at least five business days before your booking so they can arrange for this service.
+If you require a translator to assist you during the mediation session you must advise the ADR Information and Support Officer or your case manager at least five business days before your booking so they can arrange for this service.
 A translator is provided at no cost to you.

 On the day of mediation, allow at least three to four hours for the session.
 In some cases, mediation may take longer so factor this into your planning.